ISEE

 While some companies and tutors may tell you the best way to start is by having your student take a diagnostic exam, we actually believe the opposite!
 The ISEE is a long, competitive, and challenging exam that requires a lot of preparation and practice.
 That’s why we recommend that students meet with a tutor a handful of times, or attend a few small-group classes, prior to sitting for any full-length test.

-The results we get from this “diagnostic” test a few sessions into the preparation program is a lot more meaningful than a blind attempt before introduction to the testing format and content.
-We use this data to plan each student’s ISEE course of study around specific concepts, skills, and knowledge.
+The results we get from diagnostic lessons are a lot more meaningful than those from a blind attempt at a practice test.
+We use this data to plan each student’s ISEE courses of study around specific concepts, skills, and knowledge.
 While every student has different strengths and abilities, we firmly believe in three interrelated and cyclical core principles when it comes to preparing for a test like the ISEE: evaluate, plan, and practice.

 Preparing for a standardized test such as the ISEE can be a difficult and trying time.
 In addition to challenging material, preparing for a standardized test can often feel like an extra responsibility.
 We encourage you to reach out to trusted companies, like The Tutorverse, to help with your preparation.
-Strong tutors, teachers, mentors, and consultants can help you evaluating, execute, and reevaluate your needs to make the most of the limited time available.
+Our ISEE prep course, realistic ISEE practice questions, and peer-normed score reports, combined with our most experienced tutors, teachers, mentors, and consultants can help you evaluate, execute, and reevaluate your needs to make the most of the limited time available.